ryrob30/mobile-services.en/help/android/acquisition-main/t-testing-marketing-link-acquisition.md

    am broadcast -a com.android.vending.INSTALL_REFERRER -n com.adobe.android/com.adobe.android.YourBroadcastReceiver --es "referrer" "utm_source=adb_acq_v3&utm_campaign=adb_acq_v3&utm_content=<unique id get on step 5>"
    ```

-1. Replace [!DNL com.adobe.android] with your application's package name, update the receiver reference with the reference of the location of the campaign tracking receiver in your app, and replace the values that are associated with [!DNL utm_content].
+1. Replace `com.adobe.android` with your application's package name, update the receiver reference with the reference of the location of the campaign tracking receiver in your app, and replace the values that are associated with `utm_content`.

    If the broadcast is successful, you should expect a response like the following example: